Income Tax Act 2007

 Schedule 35: Public purpose Crown-controlled companies, or

-"Companies controlled by the government to help the public"
+"Companies controlled by the government for public good"

 34Community housing trusts and companies: income and assets of beneficiaries and clients Empowered by s CW 42B